 SQL, or Structured Query Language, is programming language used to make calls to relational databases.
 An SQL injection, therefore, is the practice of exploiting an application that facilitates interaction between users and a central database.
 If proper security measures are not taken by the software developer, the attacker can gain access to the database through default usernames, passwords and database table prefixes.
 This may result in the corrupting or impairing of data, and redirecting of web pages.

 The last type of attack vector impacts the availability of information.
 DDOS, or Distributed Denial of Service, occurs when a slew of traffic requests hits a single website or service at once.
 These attacks are designed to crash networks, or severely cripple them for a period of time.
 And because the majority of websites are not set up to handle the kind of traffic an attacker can harness by way of botnets, many webmasters , at some point during their online existence, find themselves victim to this type of compromise.

 Although unique, each of these attacks share the commonality of infiltrating services or networks in which personally-identifiable information and other sensitive data can be sought out and stolen.
-Proper vigilance and attention is required to deal with a cybercriminal’s attack vector, regardless of the type of exploit being implemented.
+But hackers aren’t just limited to these approaches.
+SC Media, for example, covered five other tools that hackers employ to penetrate systems.
+Regardless of the type of exploit being implemented, vigilance and attention is often the only remedy when dealing with a cyber criminal’s attack vector.